uc-cdis/gen3.org/content/resources/user/submit-data.md

 https://data.mycommons.org/api/v0/submission/example/training/export/?node_label=core_metadata_collection&format=tsv

-The links in the downloaded TSV can be updated by filling in the submitter_ids of the corresponding parent records, saving, and re-submitting the file to the data portal website using 'Upload File'.
+The links in the downloaded TSV can be updated by filling in the submitter_ids of the corresponding parent records, saving, and re-submitting the file to the data portal website using 'Upload File' as done in [step 4](#more-about-specifying-required-links).